OCHA-DAP/ds-aa-ner-drought/exploration/iri_trend.md

 import pandas as pd
 import numpy as np
-import matplotlib.pyplot as plt import ocha_stratus as stratus
+import matplotlib.pyplot as plt from matplotlib.ticker import FuncFormatter from matplotlib.patches import Patch import ocha_stratus as stratus

 from src.constants import *